code-distortion/json-diff/.github/CONTRIBUTING.md

 ## Requirements

-- *[PSR-12 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-12-extended-coding-style-guide.md)* where possible - falling back to [PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) otherwise - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://github.com/PHPCSStandards/PHP_CodeSniffer).
+- *[PSR-12 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-12-extended-coding-style-guide.md)* where possible - falling back to [PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) otherwise - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer).

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.

-- **Document any change in behaviour** - Clearly note any changes, so [JsonDiff's documentation](https://github.com/code-distortion/json-diff) can be updated.
+- **Document any change in behaviour** - Clearly note any changes, so [JSON Diff's documentation](https://github.com/code-distortion/json-diff) can be updated.

 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](https://semver.org/).
 Randomly breaking public APIs is to be avoided.